-A student may audit a course with the written permission of the department head or dean.
+A student may audit a course with the written permission of the Department Chair or Program Director/Coordinator.
 The fee for auditing a course is the same as taking the course for credit.
 Only lecture courses may be audited.
 Audit enrollment must be approved by the instructor teaching the requested course.